Understanding the Limits of Insight in Therapy

 - Feb 22

-- 4 min read
+- 5 min read

-It's the experience of understanding your difficulties clearly, perhaps better than most people understand their own, and still not being able to change them.
+There's a particular kind of stuck that's worth discussing.
+It's common, frustrating, and rarely addressed honestly.
+This experience is about understanding your difficulties clearly, perhaps better than most people understand their own, yet still being unable to change them.

-And yet something remains stuck.
+And yet, something remains stuck.

 If this sounds familiar, you're not alone — and you're not failing at therapy.
 You may simply have reached the limit of what insight alone can do.